 German fur-fabric manufacturer Schulte managed to survive into the 21st century, continuing to provide Steiff with goods for the production of heirloom teddy bears (some of which have sold for tens of thousands of pounds at auction).
 In 2009, when Schulte’s future looked uncertain, Steiff acquired the company to secure supply of its essential material.

 A rare Steiff black "Titanic" teddy bear made in 1912 sold for £91,750 at auction

 Vintage toy bears are not the only fur-fabric products to have stimulated bidding wars.
 In October 2012, a teddy bear coat made in 1934 for menswear retailer Austin Reed managed to fetch £20,400 at auction.
 Whilst the winning bidder was described as having “deep pockets”, the sale was a measure of the interest in such iconic pieces of British tailoring history.

 The 1934 Teddy Bear Coat sold to a man with deep pockets

 In 2016, following more than 40 years in hibernation, it was considered time to reawaken the beast, and the Motoluxe brand was brought back to life.
 Naturally, Schulte were called upon to provide the materials from which a new breed of teddy-bear coats would be born.
-This, together with an extended family of unstructured Alpaca sports coats, has laid the foundations for a modern collection of performance tailoring that is perfect for a contemporary lifestyle, and, of course, for travel - on road, on sea, and by air.
+This, together with an extended family of unstructured Alpaca sports coats, has laid the foundations for a modern collection of performance tailoring that is perfect for a contemporary lifestyle, and, of course, for travel in comfort - on road, at sea, and in the air.

 The Motoluxe Alpaca Teddy Bear Coat in Brown